-- Problem-solving and social skills to improve friendships
+- Develop problem-solving and social skills to improve friendship

-- Ability to focus and follow classroom rules and routines
+- Improve ability to focus and follow classroom rules and routines

-- Teamwork, good sportsmanship and basic collaborative skills
+- Build teamwork, good sportsmanship and basic sport skills

 Treatment includes individually adapted reward and response-cost programs aimed at improving behavior, academic performance and social skills.
 Treatment plans and strategies are continuously monitored and modified as necessary.